thiagobruch/insurance_app/README.md

 In order to access the Web Interface use:<br>
 http://hostname_or_ip_address:8012

-The Database can be access using the following credentials:
+The Database can be access using the following credentials:<BR>
-Pser: postgres
+User: postgres<BR>
-Pass: sumcDolYMEMeTeRFO
+Pass: sumcDolYMEMeTeRFO<BR>